Solving error connecting to SQL Server 2005 from CFMX 6.1/7 on Localhost

 OLEDB Error Code = 17 [DBNETLIB][ConnectionOpen (Connect()).]SQL Server does not exist or access denied.

-Here's what the error is in CF8 might look like:
+Here's what the error looked like in CF8:

 Connection verification failed for data source: blogcfcsql java.sql.SQLException: [Macromedia][SQLServer JDBC Driver]Error establishing socket to host and port: [server]:[port].
 Reason: Connection refused: connect The root cause was that: java.sql.SQLException: [Macromedia][SQLServer JDBC Driver]Error establishing socket to host and port: [server]:[port].
 Reason: Connection refused: connect